 Recover What’s Owed

-In a medical practice, credit balances occur when improper payments or adjustments are made that exceed the related posted charges.
+In medical practice, credit balances occur when improper payments or adjustments are made that exceed the related posted charges.
 Physicians and practices often face this problem due to the complexity of billing and payment processes.
+Le’s see Is it Risky to have Credit Balances in Medical Billing.

 Risks with Credits Balances